Leukemia

 Note

-While some studies refer to leukaemia, but not CMML specifically, they are relevant because they target specific issues common to all cancers.
+While some studies refer to leukaemia, but not CMML specifically, they are relevant because they target specific issues common to many cancers.

 Essiac Tea